Salvaterra de Miño: Location

 Salvaterra is located in the southern part of the province of Pontevedra, at the confluence of the Tea and Miño river valleys, and by the natural limits of the Paradanta mountain range.

 It borders the municipalities of Salceda de Caselas to the west, Mondariz and Ponteareas to the north, and As Neves to the east, while the Miño River forms its southern boundary.

 Administration

 Local government

 The town council (Concello de Salvaterra de Miño) is responsible for the governance and administration of the municipality.
-It consists of 17 elected councillors, who make up the plenary (pleno), and the mayor (alcalde/alcaldesa) who is elected from among them.
+It consists of 17 councillors, who make up the plenary (pleno), and the mayor (alcalde/alcaldesa) who is elected from among them.
 The council meets at the Casa do Concello in the Praza da Constitución.

 The current mayor is Marta Valcarcel Gómez of the People's Party of Galicia, who was re-elected in 2023 with an absolute majority.

 Administrative subdivisions

-The municipality of Salvaterra consists of 17 ecclesiastical parishes, known as parroquias, with Vilacoba and Uma as exclaves.
+The municipality of Salvaterra consists of 17 civil parishes, known as parroquias, with Vilacoba and Uma as exclaves.
 The parishes outside the main town make up the majority of the municipality's 61 km^{2} land area.